nazar-pc/es-dht/spec.md

   * if proof is not received or is incorrect, corresponding node is disconnected, blacklisted, its ID and its peers IDs are removed from previously created k-bucket
   * if proof is correct, state version is extracted
 * connection to node is established and list of its peers is requested for state version that we get in previous step
-* received peers are added to k-bucket
+* received peers are added to k-bucket (except own ID)

 Proofs requests and connections in each round happen in parallel all at the same time.
 When everything is done, next round starts.